-An easy recipe for French Dip Sandwiches made in the slow cooker.
-Tender beef, caramelized onions and melted cheese with au jus on the side for dipping.
+Slow Cooker French Dip Sandwiches -Tender beef, caramelized onions and melted cheese with au jus on the side for dipping.
+Check out the video below!

-I took these pictures last month when we had these Slow Cooker French Dip Sandwiches on Super Bowl Sunday.
-These are always a hit!
+These sandwiches are always a hit!
 Cooking the meat in the slow cooker makes it super tender and gives the au jus tons of flavor.
 If you’re a fan of French Dip Sandwiches, you’ll love this easy slow cooker version.
+Check out my video below to see how simple this recipe is.

 Tender meat, crusty bread, sweet onions, melty cheese, and a bowl of au jus for dipping.
 Let’s dive in!